noodldocs/noodldocs.github.io/guides/states.md

 </div>

 ## The states node

-A very common pattern is that you want to represent states visually.
-In this case we want to have two states **On** and **Off** for our switch, and we want it to have different visuals for these states.
+A very common pattern is to represent states visually.
+In this example we want our switch to have two states **On** and **Off**, and we want it to have different visuals for these states.
 This is achieved with the **States** node.
 Start by creating a new States node.

-Next you need to create the two states.
+Next, create the two states.

 <div class="ndl-images">
     <img src="/guides/states/create-states.gif" class="ndl-image med"></img>
 </div>

-The State node will be in one of the defined states, it will start at the state specified by the **State** property that shows up when you add states.
-You can then switch state by connecting a signal (we will do this later).
+The **States** node will be in one of the states that we just defined.
+It starts in the state specified by the **State** property that shows up when you add states.
+Later we will switch state by connecting a signal.

-We will also specify **Values** for each of our state.
-Just like you added states now also add a single value call it **Knob X**.
-It doesn't really matter what you call it as long as you know what it is for.
-In this case it's for moving the knobs (the Circle node) X position to it's correct position for the two states.
+We will also specify **Values** for each of our states.
+In the same way you added states, add a single value and call it **Knob X**.
+It doesn't really matter what you call it, as long as you know what it is for.
+In this case it's for moving the knob's (the Circle node) X position to it's correct position for the two states.

 <div class="ndl-images">
     <img src="/guides/states/values-1.png" class="ndl-image med"></img>
 </div>

-Now you can specify the value for each state.
-The X position should be **0** when the switch is in the **Off** state and **40** when the Switch is in the **On** state.
-Enter these values in the States node properties.
+Specify the value for each state.
+The X position should be **40** when the switch is in the **On** state and **0** when the switch is in the **Off** state.
+Enter these values in the **States** node properties.

 <div class="ndl-images">
     <img src="/guides/states/on-values.png" class="ndl-image med"></img>
     <img src="/guides/states/off-values.png" class="ndl-image med"></img>
 </div>

-Finally connect the *Knob X* output of the States to the *Pos X* input of the Circle node.
+Connect the **Knob X** output of the States to the **Pos X** input of the **Circle** node.

 <div class="ndl-images">
     <img src="/guides/states/knob-x-connected.png" class="ndl-image large"></img>
 </div>

-As you can see the States node will get an output corresponding to each value.
-This output will transition to the specified values when the states node changes state.
-An a way to see the different states and transitions is to play with the **State** drop down in the properties panel.
+As you can see the **States** node will get an output corresponding to each value that is defined under **Values**.
+This output will transition to the specified values when the **States** node changes state.
+One way to see the different states and transitions is to play with the **State** dropdown menu in the properties panel.

 <div class="ndl-images">
     <img src="/guides/states/change-state.gif" class="ndl-image large"></img>
 </div>

+If you hover over the output connection of the States node a small popup will show the current value that is being outputted.
+If you click this small popup, you pin the popup so that it stays visible.
+Now you can see the output value change as it transitions from one state to the other.

-You can also see how the output of the States node changes value as it transitions for one state to the other.
-You are free to connect the outputs of the States node to anything you like, you can also use different types than numbers.
-Try to add a new **Value** to the States node and give it a **Color** type instead.
+You can connect the outputs of the States node to anything you like.
+In this example we connected the output to an input where they were both of the type **Number**.
+You can use different types than numbers.
+Add a new **Value** to the States node.
+Call it "Background Color" and give it a **Color** type instead of the default **Number** type.
 Then choose two different colors for the two states and connect the output to the **Background Color** of the **Group** node containing the Circle.

 <div class="ndl-images">
     <img src="/guides/states/color-type.png" class="ndl-image med"></img>
 </div>

-Finally we can make the States node toggle state when the switch Group node is clicked.
-This is achieved by connecting the **Click** signal from the group to the **Toggle** input of the States node.
-This will make the States node jump to the next state in the list and when the last one is reached it will jump to the first one again.
-In this case we only have two so it will toggle between **On** and **Off**.
+Finally, we can make the **States** node toggle state when the switch **Group** node is clicked.
+This is achieved by connecting the **Click** signal from the **Group** to the **Toggle** input of the **States** node.
+This will make the **States** node jump to the next state in the list and when the last one is reached it will jump to the first one again.
+In this case we only have two states, so it will toggle between **On** and **Off**.

 <div class="ndl-images">
     <img src="/guides/states/click-toggle.png" class="ndl-image large"></img>